whoismissing/full-chain-practice/google-ctf-21/full_chain/README.md

 A small change has been made to the `TypedArrayPrototypeSetTypedArray` function which will impact different `Array` javascript objects.

 The call to `CheckIntegerIndexAdditionOverflow` has been removed.
-Without this bounds-checking funtion, this means that calling the [set()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/set) method on the array can cause a buffer overflow.
+Without this bounds-checking function, this means that calling the [set()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/set) method on the array can cause a buffer overflow.

 In other words, we will write javascript code to trigger this native-code behavior.